MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/collaboration-activity-reports-ms-teams.md

 #### Channels by user type

-The **Channels by user type** widget tells you how many standard, private, and shared channels in your organization comprise:
+The **Channels by user type** widget view tells you how many standard, private, and shared channels in your organization comprise:
 - Your users (internal to your organization) only
 - Your users and guests
 - Your users and external users

 > [!NOTE]
-> To change the time frame for which you want to view the active channels count, use the duration selector that contains the options of **7 days** and **30 days**.
+> To change the time frame for which you want to view the count of active channels (standard, private, or shared), use the duration selector that contains the options of **7 days** and **30 days**.

 External users can only be in shared channels, and guests can only be in standard and private channels.
 As a result, you'll only see two counts per type of channel.